atheobold/Greenwood_Book/docs/02-reintroductionToStatistics.md

-below as it is still commonly used in many fields and is necessary to discuss to think about the theory of hypothesis testing, but, for the moment, we can say that there is moderate evidence against the null hypothesis presented by having a p-value of `r pval_1+pval_2` because our observed result is somewhat rare relative to what we would expect if the null hypothesis was true.
+below as it is still commonly used in many fields and is necessary to discuss to think about the theory of hypothesis testing, but, for the moment, we can say that there is moderate evidence against the null hypothesis presented by having a p-value of 0.044 because our observed result is somewhat rare relative to what we would expect if the null hypothesis was true.
 And so we might conclude (in the direction of the alternative) that there is a difference in the population means in the